WHAT IS EARLY LEARNING SWIM ACADEMY?

 HOW MUCH DO LESSONS COST?

 Lessons are $75 a week, and there is a one-time administration fee of $35.
-You can expect your child to be in five-days-a-week lessons for about four to six weeks.
+You can expect your child to be in four-days-a-week lessons for about six to eight weeks.

 ISN'T THAT EXPENSIVE?